 Can I get Personal Privacy with a Private Asset Trust?

-It has been increasingly difficult to maintain any sense of privacy, especially as computers have become the standard, companies and government sharing information, and social networking.
+It has become increasingly difficult to maintain any sense of privacy.
+Especially as computers have become the standard with companies and government sharing information and social networking.
 Trying to undo exposure or remove history is mostly a waste of time.